yujiri8/yujiri.xyz/software/go.md

 I'm somewhat skeptical about differentiating between different sizes of ints in the first place.
 I'm sure there are performance drawbacks to how Python does limitless, auto-reallocating ints, but I'm skeptical that they're big enough to justify a modern language distinguishing these types.
 But Go doesn't just distinguish the different types; if you have an `int` and an `int32` or `int64`, you can't do math with them together, you can't even compare them.
 It doesn't seem like there's any way at all in which "is this int32 less than or greater than this int64" is an unmeaningful or unclear question.
 I've had to write simple math expressions of the form `x = round(y*z)` but needed three type casts: `intVar = int(math.Round(float64(otherIntVar) * float64(float32Var)))`, and ended up having to span multiple lines.
 I think a little type coercion is warranted here.

 [The Go FAQ](https://golang.org/doc/faq#conversions) discusses this too.
 Their first point doesn't apply to `int32` with `int64`, the next two also wouldn't be problems for this case since an `int32` always fits in an `int64`, and the concerns about the compiler are probably valid.
 I don't think it's necessarily a mistake they've made that they haven't implemented this feature, but the fact is that *only* burdens the compiler and not the usability of the language.
 And my points here are supposed to be about how worth using the language is rather than how smart its designers were (see how I mentioned the ecosystem which obviously isn't a trait of the language itself).

-<h3 class="bad">Magic comments</h3>

-Some built-in tools, like `go generate`, read magic comments in the source code and *can even incorrectly interpret them inside multiline strings*.
-(Source: `go help generate` output, Go version 1.12.8.)

-Literally the whole point of comments is that they don't do anything.
-Any built-in tool that reads and reacts to comments in a way that affects the functionality is doing something deeply wrong on a philosophical level.

-And yes, I know that the possibility of it actually interpreting something that isn't supposed to be a `go generate` annotation is extremely small, but that doesn't excuse the choice to overload an existing symbol when there are tons more not being used.
-They could have used @ or # for annotations.

-I forgive [GObject Introspection](https://gi.readthedocs.io/en/latest) because that's a technology that isn't part of C; it had to build on top of it and I can't think of a better way to provide that wonderful functionality.
-But Google developers were in control of both Go and `go generate`; they could have and should have just added a dedicated syntax for annotations that would be read by Go tools.

 ---